pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-04-katakolo-deserted-katakolo.md

 ---
-title: "Deserted Katakolo"
+title: 'Deserted Katakolo'
 date: 2019-10-04T20:31:38+03:00
 publishdate: 2019-10-04T20:31:38+03:00
-image: "IMG_7081.jpg"
+image: 'IMG_7081.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-summary: "The Vite & Rêves crew are stuck for a day in the eery town of Katakolo.
-They did meet a nice local who sold them vegetables straight from his garden."
+summary: 'The Vite & Rêves crew are stuck for a day in the eery town of Katakolo.
+They did meet a nice local who sold them vegetables straight from his garden.'
 ---

 `At: Katakolo, Western Peloponnesos, Greece`